Tokyo and the Emperor of the Night

 dancingrabits[1]

 For some unknown reason, it is not possible to open a bank account in Japan unless you have lived here for a minimum of six months.
-Since my time in the country has exceeded that quota by almost three weeks, I decided it was about time to get my documents in order and take the plunge toward integration.
+Since my time in the country has exceeded that quota by almost three weeks, I decide it’s about time to get my documents in order and take the plunge toward integration.
 But, I can’t just wander into a bank saying, “I have been here six months, give me a bank account!”
 First, I need to get myself a personal seal.
 Not the aquatic mammal I had been hoping for; this seal is more like a stamp and is known as an ‘inkan’.

 I head over to a small inkan shop opposite Tawaramachi Station and take the escalator up to the second floor.
 The escalator provides me with amusement, and the title of this overdue blog post practically writes itself.